our mission + vision

 Finally, during adolescence and young-adulthood, outdoor adventure provides new and challenging experiences through which young people can practice and develop life skills needed to succeed.
 They are encouraged to contemplate their identity through noticing how they react to challenges, engage with a group, and apply their learnings to the outside world.

-- Networks of support
+- Engage with networks of support

 - Increased interpersonal and intrapersonal skills